 In analysing use of time, the activities performed by individuals can be classified into three broad categories based on the SNA of 1993.
 The first category of SNA-related activities comprises those activities that fall within the SNA production boundary.
 Engagement in these activities classifies a person as employed.
 The activities concerned include all production for the market, as well as production of goods for own consumption.
 The second category comprises activities that fall within the general production boundary, and are thus recognised as 'work' or 'production', but which do not fall within the narrower SNA production boundary.
 Engagement in these activities thus does not classify a person as employed.
 The activities concerned involve production of services for own consumption, and include household maintenance, care of persons in the household, and care and other services performed unpaid for the community.
 These activities are often termed unpaid care work or extended SNA.
 The third category, non-productive activity, comprises activities that fall outside the general production work, and are not regarded as production or work.
 This category includes activities such as sleeping and eating, learning, and social and cultural activities.

 Child labour

-The report uses three approaches to measuring child labour.
+The report uses two measures of child labour.

-For the ILFS report approach, a child is considered as being in child labour if:
+For the hours- and occupation-related measure used in the main ILFS report, a child as being in child labour if:

 Time-related